Half-Positional Objectives Recognized by Deterministic B\"uchi Automata: Introduction

 A few examples of simple DBA-recognizable objectives that were not encompassed by previous half-positionality criteria~\cite{Kop06,BFMM11} are, e.g., reaching a color twice~\cite[Lemma~13]{BFMM11} and weak parity~\cite{Tho08}.
 We also refer to Example~\ref{ex:AAorBuchiA}, which is half-positional but not bipositional, and whose half-positionality is straightforward using our characterization.

-Various corollaries with practical and theoretical interest follow from our characterization. \begin{itemize} \item We obtain a painless path to show (by checking each of the three conditions) that given a deterministic B\"uchi automaton, the half-positionality (over both finite and infinite arenas) of the objective it recognizes is decidable in time $\bigO(k\cdot n^4)$, where $k$ is the number of colors and $n$ is the number of states of the DBA (Section~\ref{sec:complexity}). \item Prefix-independent DBA-recognizable half-positional objectives are exactly the very simple \emph{B\"uchi conditions}, which consist of all the infinite words seeing infinitely many times some subset of the colors (Proposition~\ref{prop:charPI}).
+Various corollaries with practical and theoretical interest follow from our characterization. \begin{itemize} \item We obtain a painless path to show (by checking each of the three conditions) that given a deterministic B\"uchi automaton, the half-positionality (over both finite and infinite arenas) of the objective it recognizes is decidable in time $\bigO(k\cdot n^4)$, where $k$ is the number of colors and $n$ is the number of states of the DBA (Section~\ref{sec:complexity}). \item Prefix-independent DBA-recognizable half-positional objectives are exactly the very simple \emph{B\"uchi conditions}, which consist of all the infinite words containing infinitely many occurrences of colors from some fixed subset (Proposition~\ref{prop:charPI}).
 In particular, Kopczy\'nski's conjecture trivializes for DBA-recognizable objectives (the finite union of B\"uchi conditions is a B\"uchi condition). \item We obtain a \emph{finite-to-infinite} and \emph{one-to-two-player} lift result (Proposition~\ref{prop:1to2}): in order to check that a DBA-recognizable objective is half-positional over arbitrary --- possibly two-player and infinite --- graphs, it suffices to check the existence of positional optimal strategies over \emph{finite} graphs where all the vertices are controlled by the protagonist. \end{itemize}